Infinity-PerpEx/INFINITY-FRONTEND/README.md

-# Telegram Bot Website
+# Telegram Bot Website ( Trade Smarter With Infinity )

-Welcome to the Telegram Bot Website documentation!
-This website showcases the Telegram bot we created for a hackathon.
+Welcome to the Infinity Telegram Bot Website documentation!
+This website showcases the Telegram bot functionalities.
 It provides information about the bot's features, how it works, and more.

 ## Website Preview

 <a><img src="https://i.ibb.co/J5GHBwb/Desktop-1.png" alt="Desktop-1" border="0" /></a>

 Check out the live website [here](https://infinity-xi-seven.vercel.app/).

+## About

+Revolutionize your trading experience with our intuitive Telegram bot.
+Stay ahead of the market trends and trade with confidence.

 ## Features